l33tllama/leofebey.com/pages/04.services/01.workshops/robot-workshop-circuitpython-beta/default.md

 1. Email me with your selected parts - leofebey@gmail.com
 2. Register on Eventbrite - [Eventbrite](https://www.eventbrite.com.au/e/leos-robot-workshop-tickets-100352354594)
 3. Send payment for workshop
+4. You will receive a receipt, emailed by me

 ### PAYMENT OPTIONS
 Choose any of the following